OpenVotingTechnologyGroup/VoteTrackerPlus/docs/RCV-notes.md

 VoteTrackerPlus (VTP) provides unique insight and transparency to Rank Choice Vote (RCV) contests.
 Since VTP provides an anonymous way for every voter to track their individual contest votes in an unencrypted data-at-rest manner, the end voter can witness - replay in a repeatable manner - the tally of their specific vote.

 It is one thing to see a plurality contest tally of a few thousand votes (a local election) or a few million votes (a national election) and witness one's vote being adding to the tally on ones own smart device.
 And then to additionally have that tally match the same VTP tally that election officials report.
-But in the case of RCV contests, such transparency is important for several additional reason: namely, though RCV contests provide better and more fair and representative elections, RCV contests are more complicated to implement, understand, and hence trust.
-RCV are more prone to misinformation and malinformation attacks.
+But in the case of RCV contests, such transparency is important for a few additional reasons: namely, though RCV contests provide better and more fair and representative elections, RCV contests are more complicated to implement, understand, and hence be trusted by the general public.
+RCV contests are more prone to misinformation and malinformation attacks.

 With VTP and its inherent transparency, every end voter can witness each run-off round of a RCV contest and potentially witness their specific vote get re-cast if they have voted for a losing-round candidate.
 Not only does this transparency increase trust in RCV tallies but it also helps explain how RCV tallies work.